 Book – Grace Holland lives with her husband, Gene, and their two young children in a small home on the coast of Maine.
 She doesn’t drive, receives an allowance from Gene and spends her days caring for her children, managing the house and visiting with her best friend, Rosie.
 Her marriage is complacent and somewhat dull.
 Grace wonders why she has never experienced the “god-awful joy” when making love to Gene that Rosie once mentioned.
 In the Fall of 1947, the town suffers a severe drought and fires begin to break out along the coast.
 Gene leaves to help fight the blazes and is still gone when the devastating flames reach the town.
 With most of the houses destroyed, and her husband missing, Grace is forced to take matters in her own hands.
 As she searches for a means to make money and build a new life for herself and for her children, she is also forced to confront situations more difficult then she could ever have imagined.
 I admired Grace’s resiliency and pragmatism.
 She asked for help and accepted it, but she was determined to find a way to be independent.
 Shreve also wrote The Weight of Water, The Pilot’s Wife and other popular novels.

-Book- According to Belly, summer is the only time of the year that counts.
-Every summer she goes to Cousins Beach leaving her school life alone.
-She starts out as a young and annoying little sister to Stephen.
-At the beach house they are also with her moms best friend for life and her two boys Conrad and Jeremiah.
-She was left out of all the cool things, like camping on the beach, going to a party down the beach, going to the pier with the boys.
-She was always feeling left out.
+Book – According to Belly, the younger sister of Stephen, summer is the only time of the year that counts.
+Every year she goes to Cousins Beach leaving her school life behind.
+At the beach house they are joined her mom’s best friend and her boys, Conrad and Jeremiah.
+Belly was left out of all the cool things, like camping and partying on the beach, and going to the pier with the boys.

-She is absolutely in love with and chasing after Conrad.
-He does little things to show her he notices her and cares for her, but then he follows that up with being distant and harsh with her.
-Finally this summer, she thinks its the summer to change everything.
-She is allowed to go to the party down the beach and meets a new guy named Cam.
-He is a little different, but she likes different.
-She is not sure how much she can like him, as her heart always belongs to Conrad.
-Then there is Jeremiah, her best friend at the beach, who occasionally shares a secret lust look with her.
+Belly is in love with Conrad.
+He does little things to show he notices her and cares for her, but then pulls back, becoming distant and harsh.
+This summer, however, she believes is the one that changes everything.
+Finally allowed to a beach party, Belly meets Cam who is a little different, but she likes different and is unsure how much she can really like him.
+Her heart has always belonged to Conrad.
+Then, there is Jeremiah her best friend at the beach, who occasionally and secretly, looks her with lust.

-I enjoyed this book.
-This is the first in a trilogy (all of which I have read), and I think Jenny Han sets up the background story well.
-I did get a little annoyed with Belly, the main character, as she is a little over dramatic at times.
-I suppose that’s why this is considered a young adult romance novel.
-It was a nice easy read where the plot line isn’t far-fetched or complicated.
-It reminded me of the way I used to see things at her age.
-Man, I am excited to actually be an adult!
+I enjoyed The Summer I Turned Pretty which is the first in the trilogy A Summer Novel.
+Author, Jenny Han sets up the background story well.
+I did get a touch annoyed with Belly, as she was over dramatic at times, which is likely why it is considered a Young Adult novel.
+This is an easy read, where the plot isn’t far-fetched or complicated and reminded me of the way I used to see things at her age…which actually makes me excited to be an adult!

 Book – Simon Newman has a very niche career – it’s the mid-2000s, and he and his best friend run a website of dark and creepy content.
 Desperate to attract subscribers for “Journey to the Darkside,” he hires a guide to take him through Cwm Pot, a notorious cave system in Wales where three cavers died in a flood.
 Simon escapes with his life, if barely; his guide does not.